'I feared for my life': Armed woman thwarts carjacking in St. Louis, 13-year-old arrested

 "The older young man said 'So you don't have a phone?'
 I said 'No, I don't,' and he pulled out his gun and he said give me your keys," said the victim.

-The woman says the 13-year-old boy took off with her keys and kept trying to start her car.
+The woman said the 13-year-old boy took off with her keys and kept trying to start her car.

 She also said that boy kept his hand wrapped in a piece of clothing, as if he had a gun, but never revealed one.